-With millions of speakers all over the world, the Dutch language is as beautiful as it is extraordinary and continues to evolve on a daily basis by sharing a special relationship with French, English, German and other languages.
+With millions of speakers all over the world, the Dutch language is as beautiful as it is extraordinary.
+It is still evolving on a daily basis by sharing a special relationship with French, English, German and other languages.

-It is said that the first example of a Dutch writer would be a poem on a piece of paper that was used to test a writing tool during the 12th century.
-However, some say that the oldest Dutch writings were either a book on Salic law in the 6th century or an inscription found on a metal support for a sword sheath called the Berkagger.
+It is said that the first example of a Dutch writing is be a poem on a piece of paper that was used to test a writing tool during the 12th century.
+However, some say that the oldest Dutch writings were either a book on Salic law dating back to the 6th century or an inscription found on a metal support for a sword sheath called the Berkagger.

-With origins from the French, English or Hebrew language, it is undoubtedly true that the Dutch language has a long linguistic history.
+With words borrowed from French, English or Hebrew language, it is undoubtedly true that the Dutch language has a long linguistic history.
 Among some examples of words borrowed from French, we can find desk, umbrella or orange juice and more while in Hebrew, we have for example mazzel (lucky), tof (cool), and bajes (prisons) to name a few.